-In a study conducted by Marketing Land and Digitalis UK in 2017, it was found that out of the world’s 50 most successful brands, 14 of the brands had negative results show up on Google’s first or second page.
+In a study conducted by Marketing Land and Digitalis UK, it was found that out of the world’s 50 most successful brands, 14 of the brands had negative results show up on Google’s first or second page.

 To take the study a little further, it was found that 20 of those brands did not have their Twitter profiles show up on Google’s first page, while 22 did not even have their Facebook pages present.
 This caters to a lost opportunity since social media platforms have a substantial domain authority in Google’s eyes.